VCCT-OPSC7311-G1-2024/ST10204001_Imrah_Lodewyk_PROG7311_AgriEnergy_POE_Part_2/README.md

 				- email
 				- temporary password

+		Once the Farmer has logged in with their temporary password, they will be able to change it when clicking on their email in the top right hand corner.

 		Once they select the LOG IN button, they will be redirected to the RESET PASSWORD interface.

 		Here they will be prompted create a new password and confirm that password.
 		Once completed, they will select the RESET PASSWORD button, which will take them back to the LOGIN interface.

 		This time when they log in, the need to use the password the had just created to access the platform.

 Once the Farmer has logged in with their new password they are navigated to the HOME Screen.